cask-pkg/cask.rs/DESIGN.md

 ## How do I publish package?

-You can release your package with following ways:
+You can release your package with following ways(pick one):

 1. Create a [Cask.toml](Cask.toml.md) file in the root of your repository.